 While senior-to-junior mentoring can be beneficial, there are also some drawbacks.
 For example, the senior member may not have the time to commit to mentoring, or they may not be able to relate to the experiences of the junior member.

 This is where peer-to-peer mentoring comes in.
-As mentioned previously, this type of mentoring is between two peers of a similar stage in their careers.
+As mentioned previously, a peer mentoring program is matching two peers of a similar stage in their careers.

 Peer-to-peer mentoring can be used most effectively in the following situations: